sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

 You have a couple of options for this property - the simplest being turning it into a dictionary (the alternative is to write a custom predicate), with keys which specify different media types.
-Since __MarqueeMaker__ needs to operate on web pages, one key is used: `NSExtensionActivationSupportsWebPageWithMaxCount`, with a value of `1` - since the extension only works for a single web page at a
+Since __MarqueeMaker__ operates on web pages, only `NSExtensionActivationSupportsWebPageWithMaxCount` is used, with a value of `1` - since the extension only works for a single web page at a
 time: